neondatabase/website/content/docs/guides/vercel-overview.md

 No action is required on your part.
 Vercel will perform the transition for you.

-After the transition, you will be able to manage existing databases via the native Neon Postgres integration from the **Storage** tab on the Vercel Dashboard.
+After the transition, you will be able to manage your database via the native Neon Postgres integration from the **Storage** tab on your Vercel Dashboard.
 You will also be able to access your databases from the Neon Console.

 To learn more, please refer to the [Vercel announcement](https://vercel.com/blog/introducing-the-vercel-marketplace) and the [Neon announcement](https://neon.tech/blog/leveling-up-our-partnership-with-vercel).
 </Admonition>